isabella232/dde-handsonlab/step5/README.md

    etcd-0               Healthy   {"health":"true"}
    ```

-2) Now that Kubernetes is up and running, we are able to take our Link Extractor
-   application and install it straight on to Kubernetes.
-Docker Desktop
-   Enterprise is able to convert a Docker Compose file into Kubernetes objects.
+2) Now that Kubernetes is up and running, we are able to take our Link Extractor Docker App and install it straight on to Kubernetes.
+Docker Desktop Enterprise is able to convert a Docker Compose file used in the Docker App into Kubernetes objects.

    Navigate into the linkextractor.dockerapp directory and run: